-These comfort stations eventually became used less, and in 1977 a kiosk was constructed to cover the entrances into the old comfort station, and the city used it only for maintenance purposes.
+These comfort stations eventually became used less and were increasingly the utilized for seedy behavior.
+In 1977 a kiosk was constructed to cover the entrances, and the city used them only for maintenance purposes.
 The underground structure was sealed permanently in 1993 when the square was revitalized.
 The Comfort Stations at 5th & Penn still remain down there, buried in time and memory.

 I remember this when I was a kid